AnnArborRUserGroup/AnnArborRUserGroup.github.io/README.md

 Jekyll is a static site generator.
 It takes raw text files (e.g. Markdown), applies a template elements (e.g. custom CSS), and returns a ready-to-publish website.
 Getting started with Jekyll is easy, see the [quick-start guide](http://jekyllrb.com/docs/quickstart/).

+## Directory structure

+The basic directory structure is described in the [Jekyll documentation](http://jekyllrb.com/docs/structure/).

+Markdown files (either .md or .markdown) in the top level directory are added to the sidebar automatically.

+Since this site isn't a blog per se, the `_posts` directory contains the Markdown files for the "News" on the index page.

 # Contributing

 We welcome contributions from anyone.
 Since the code is on GitHub (hint: you're already here) you've got access to everything you need to make changes.